mindkin/hourfleet/docs/howitworks.md

 1. Create an account on the network, by providing an email and name, and accept the terms of service of the network.
 2. Verify their email address (an email is sent to them for this purpose)
 3. Verify their phone number.
-This is currently done manually by the newtork operator.
+This is currently done manually by the network operator.
 4. Provide their drivers license in their profile.
 The network operator must verify this manually.
 5. Provide their credit card details in their profile.
 This is automatically verified when they register their card.

-Only when the user has completed teh above checklist will they be able to actually use any car on the network.
+Only when the user has completed the above checklist will they be able to actually use any car on the network.

 In the meantime, as long as the user has created an account on the network, they will be able to make requests to book scheduled' cars, but will still need to get verified before it is time to use the car, otherwise the booking will expire.